Synthetixio/synthetix-docs/content/integrations/guide.md

 As of this moment, the following contracts are behind proxies:

 - `FeePool` is behind `ProxyFeePool`
-- `Synthetix` is behind both `ProxySynthetix` (deprecated, see notice below) and `ProxyERC20`
+- `Synthetix` is behind both `ProxyERC20` and `ProxySynthetix` (deprecated, see notice below).
-- `SynthsUSD` is behind both `ProxysUSD` (deprecated) and `ProxyERC20sUSD`
+- `SynthsUSD` is behind both `ProxyERC20sUSD` and `ProxysUSD` (deprecated)
-- All remaining synths are also behind a Proxy, all of which are the newer ProxyERC20 pattern. e.g. `ProxysETH`, `ProxyiBTC`, etc.
+- All remaining synths are also behind a Proxy, all of which are the newer `ProxyERC20` pattern. e.g. `ProxysETH`, `ProxyiBTC`, etc.

-!!!
-Warning "Deprecation Notice"
+## Proxy Deprecation

+???
+Info "Why are we deprecating proxies?"

     The current proxies have been marked deprecated:

     - [Synthetix](https://contracts.synthetix.io/ProxySynthetix) (aka `ProxySynthetix` at `0xC011A72400E58ecD99Ee497CF89E3775d4bd732F`) and
     - [sUSD](https://contracts.synthetix.io/ProxysUSD) (aka `ProxysUSD` at `0x57Ab1E02fEE23774580C119740129eAC7081e9D3`)

-    The current proxies use the CALL pattern and set `messageSender` on the target for any request (see [here](https://github.com/Synthetixio/synthetix/blob/master/contracts/Proxy.sol#L118)).
+    The Synthetix proxies use the `CALL` pattern and set `messageSender` on the target for any request (see [here](https://github.com/Synthetixio/synthetix/blob/v2.21.6/contracts/Proxy.sol#L75)).
 This mutation inside functions that are marked `view` - such as `balanceOf`, break ERC20 interface conventions, and thus fail.

-    In their stead we have new *integration* proxies in place, used by both Uniswap and Kyber.
-The new integration proxies are fully ERC20 compliant and explictly call through to the target for all ERC20 functions (see [ProxyERC20.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/ProxyERC20.sol)).
+    In their stead we have new _integration_ proxies in place, used by both Uniswap and Kyber.
+The new integration proxies are fully ERC20 compliant and explictly call through to the target for all ERC20 functions (see [ProxyERC20.sol](https://github.com/Synthetixio/synthetix/tree/v2.21.6/contracts/ProxyERC20.sol)).

     If you are planning any integration with Synthetix, it is recommended that you use the newer proxies: